polarfire-soc/polarfire-soc-documentation/applications-and-demos/mpfs-video-kit-h264-demo.md

 ### Running the demo using static IP address

-To run the H264 demo using the static IP address follow the steps provided in [Quick Start Guide](https://onlinedocs.microchip.com/v2/literature/DS50003455?version=latest&redirect=true).
+To run the H.264 demo using the static IP address follow the steps provided in the [Quick Start Guide](https://onlinedocs.microchip.com/v2/literature/DS50003455?version=latest&redirect=true).

 <a name="on-screen-displayoverlay-controls"></a>